Medusa (Caravaggio)

-Two versions of Medusa were created by Michelangelo Merisi da Caravaggio – one in 1596 and the other in 1597 – depicting the exact moment she was executed by Perseus.
-He plays with the concept by replacing Medusa's face with his own, as an indication of his immunity to her dreadful gaze.
-Due to its bizarre and intricate design, the painting is said to complement Caravaggio's unique fascination with violence and realism.
-It was commissioned by Italian diplomat Francesco Maria del Monte as a means of giving it to the Grand Duke of Tuscany, and is now located in the Uffizi Museum in Florence without signature.
+Two versions of Medusa were created by the Italian Baroque painter Michelangelo Merisi da Caravaggio, one in 1596 and the other in ca. 1597.
+Both depict the moment from Greek mythology in which the Gorgon Medusa is killed by the demigod Perseus, but the Medusas are also self-portraits.
+Due to its bizarre and intricate design, the painting is said to display Caravaggio's unique fascination with violence and realism.
+The Medusa was commissioned by the Italian diplomat Francesco Maria del Monte, who planned to gift the commemorative shield to Ferdinando I de' Medici and have it placed in the Medici collection.
+It is now located in the Uffizi Museum in Florence without signature.